askngan/AppConnect/appconnect.md

 ![Screen capture that shows available inputs for a data mapping](images/Inputs.jpg)

 In the following example, our flow is triggered when a new completed form is received in Wufoo.
-We want to create a contact in Salesforce for the person who's submitted the form.
+We want to create a contact in Salesforce for the person who submitted the form.
 So when we add our Salesforce "Create contact" action to the flow, we copy the details for our contact from the Wufoo form.
 Here we can see that for the last name of the Salesforce contact, we select the last name of the Wufoo form submitter.
 You can see that the mapped field is from Wufoo because of the color:

 ![Screen capture that shows that the Wufoo Last name field is mapped to the Salesforce Last name field](images/Mapping.jpg)